 - Driven with 0.8 g or more of alcohol per liter of blood

-- Manifest drink driving
+- Overt drunk driving

-- Refusal to submit to BAC checks
+- Refusal to comply with BAC checks

-- Driving under narcotics control
+- Driving under the influence of drugs

-- Refusal to undergo drug use checks
+- Refusal to comply with drug use checks

 - Refusal to comply

-Retention can occur in the following situations:
+Retention may occur in the following situations:

-- On the occasion of accident
+- On the occasion of a accident

-You're not allowed to drive anymore.
+You're no longer allowed to drive.

-If you drive again, you risk prison sentence up to 2 years and a fine of up to €4,500.
+If you drive again, you risk a prison sentence up to 2 years and a fine of up to €4,500.

 You may also additional penalties following:

-- Confiscation vehicle
+- Confiscation of vehicle

-This suspension may not be limited to driving outside the professional activity.
+Such suspension may not be limited to driving outside the professional activity.

-- Penalty work of general interest
+- Sentence of work of general interest

-- Penalty for days-fine
+- Penalty of days-fine

 During this period, the prefect (or the sub-prefect depending on the department) is alerted.

-During retention, your vehicle may be locked.
+During retention, your vehicle may be immobilized.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-If the offence is not established
+If the offense is not established

-- or after 72 hours (120 hours if checks are required).
+- or after 72 hours (120 hours if checks are necessary).